 Organising institutions: IHEDD-FERDI and IMF

-The IHEDD, the training institute within the Foundation for Studies and Research on International Development (FERDI), invites you, as part of the Global Development Conference 2025, to a cultural programme dedicated to the imaginaries, impacts, and pitfalls associated with the rise of digital technology in our societies.
+The IHEDD, the training institute within the Foundation for Studies and Research on International Development (FERDI), invited participants, as part of the Global Development Conference 2025, to a cultural programme dedicated to the imaginaries, impacts, and pitfalls associated with the rise of digital technologies in our societies.

 Comedy about the digital transition, the use of AI in art and culture, and particularly in theatre.